A well-cut glove will have a nice snug fit, feel comfortable as you open and close your hand, and will perform well during normal use.

 Choose the right leather based on both price and performance (thickness, durability, softness, abrasion, etc.) considerations.

-3. Glove Manufacturing Best Practices
+3. Glove Manufacturing: Best Practices for Fit and Quality

 We all know the expression “fits like a glove”.
 Unfortunately, lots of gloves don’t live up to that expression.
 In fact, the most common complaint about gloves is poor fit!